 Special situations — Children may not grow up in a household with both of their natural parents, and these situations raise special issues that require alternative considerations.
 These are discussed below.

 Children with only one parent — In our practice, some of the most challenging cases involve families in which there are no appropriate surviving caregivers.
-Single parents may have even more concerns about how their children are coping with the illness and how they might be cared for when he or she dies .
+Single parents may have even more concerns about how their children are coping with the illness and how they might be cared for when they die .

-Children with a non-biologic parent — Children naturally have different relationships with each of their parents, and the nature of the relationships may color the children's feelings and coping with one or the other parent's terminal illness.
+Children with a non-biologic parent — Children naturally have different relationships with each of their parents, and the nature of the relationships may color the children’s feelings and coping with one or the other parent’s terminal illness.
 These differences may be exacerbated when faced with the death of a biologic parent and being left with a non-biologic parent.
-When discussing the pending death of biologic parent with their children, it may be helpful for the dying parent to tell his or her children that they have confidence in the ability of the non-biologic parent to care for them.
+When discussing the pending death of a biologic parent with their children, it may be helpful for the dying parent to tell his or her children that he or she has confidence in the ability of the non-biologic parent to care for them.
 Clinicians can assist by lending their support to both parents during these discussions.

 ●Checking in – This entails frequent evaluation of the children’s understanding of what is being discussed.